Order your copy of ‘State of Mind at Work’

-I have had the opportunity to work with some of the world’s leading brands together with brilliant agencies and product companies across Europe, North America and Asia (as well as built their global design teams!).
-The most successful of those brand and client collaborations have several things in common, including a deep understanding of the contexts and the places in which the result of our co-created work would be relevant to people, to us, humans.
+I have had the opportunity to work with some of the world’s leading brands together with brilliant agencies and product companies across Europe, North America and Asia.
+The most successful of those collaborations had several things in common.
+Including a deep understanding of the contexts and the places in which the result of our co-created work would be relevant to people, to us, humans.
 In other words, understanding cities mattered.

 My professional roots are firmly planted in the world of User Experience design.
 An empathetic human centred approach comes naturally to me.
 Add to this my belief that clarity and simplicity are the only "rules" we should follow as they resonate on a fundamental level with us human beings.
 Bringing this mindset to complex challenges, i.e. cities and services (whether the latter is delivered through a device or for us to physically interact with) makes the challenges manageable and the opportunities actionable.
 Understand people, build for people.

 I am also a partner to Boris Design Studio, one of Hong Kong’s leading design agencies.

-Speaker, guest lecturer and moderator at events and institutions including Hong Kong’s Business of Design Week City Programme, KTH Royal Institute of Technology, Berghs School of Communication, XDesign Stockholm, Cotalk by Codesign, and Almedalen.
+Speaker, guest lecturer and moderator at events and institutions including Hong Kong’s Business of Design Week City Programme, KTH Royal Institute of Technology, Berghs School of Communication, XDesign, Cotalk, and at Almedalen.

 Swedish, formerly based in San Francisco and London with a stint in Washington D.C.
 Now living in Stockholm.
 Regularly in Hong Kong and Singapore.